google/xls/docs_src/codegen_options.md

     default.
 -   `--reset_asynchronous` sets if the reset is synchronous or asynchronous (synchronous by default).
 -   `--reset_data_path` sets if the datapath should also be reset.
-False by default.
+True by default.

 # Codegen Mapping